Hotel Valley Ho: History

 When it opened in 1956, the hotel did not have a tower.

 Robert and Evelyn Foehl were the first to conceive of the hotel.
 Robert Foehl trained at the Biltmore Hotel in Los Angeles, California.
 He then bought the Hotel San Marcos in Chandler, Arizona.
 Following that, he managed the Jokake Inn in Scottsdale.
 Evelyn Foehl managed the Hacienda del Sol in Tucson as one of the few women in the hotel business.
-The two established a core of investors to build a new hotel on an 8.86 acre site in Scottsdale and to design it, they hired Edward L. Varney, one of the most prominent local architects of the time.
+The two established a core of investors to build a new hotel on an 8.86 acre site in Scottsdale and, to design it, they hired Edward L. Varney, one of the most prominent local architects of the time.
 Varney set the hotel around a central pool lounge and used extended horizontal lines in the wings where rooms included air conditioning for year-round operation, a first for Scottsdale.
-A curving porte-cochere with abstract Southwestern designs in cast concrete opened onto a high-ceiling lobby which gave guests a "sense of arrival", a feature often used by Frank Lloyd Wright.
-The tall lobby connected the guests to a restaurant, a lounge, a nightclub, and the central pool.
+A curving porte-cochere with abstract Southwestern designs in cast concrete opened onto a high-ceilinged lobby, which gave guests a "sense of arrival", a feature often used by Frank Lloyd Wright.
+The tall lobby connected guests to a restaurant, a lounge, a nightclub, and the central pool.
 The interior design was conceived and executed by interior architect Thelma Hawkins, the director of Barker Bros.
 Phoenix Studio of Interior Design.
-The construction contract was awarded to Kitchell-Phillips Contractors Inc. The project was completed on December 20, 1956 at a cost of $1.5 million, an amount equivalent to $ million in current value.
+The construction contract was awarded to Kitchell-Phillips Contractors Inc. The project was completed on December 20, 1956, at a cost of $1.5 million, an amount equivalent to $ million in current value.

 Varney added an unusual feature for a hotel of the time: a parking lot.
-The parking lot afforded guests the personal comfort and freedom of pulling their car up very close to their rooms.
+The parking lot afforded guests the personal comfort and freedom of pulling their cars very close to their rooms.
 This was the first motor resort in Scottsdale.